What is Burnout?

 illustration of young man going from work to exercise to gaming

 After figuring out what activities are important to you or make you feel good, you’ll be able to look at what you’re currently doing and make changes so that you’re doing more of those things.
-If you’re unsure of how you feel about some things, check out this video to hear from a psychologist how you can process mixed emotions.
+If you’re unsure of how you feel about some things, check out this video on how to process mixed emotions.

 Learn to set boundaries